crux-bphc/CMS-iOS/README.md

 - Token based as well as **Google** login.
 - Offline access to course contents.
-- Enrolment to new courses.
+- Enrollment to new courses.
+- Unenrollment from existing courses.
 - Local storage of attachments for external access from Files app.
+- Push Notifications

 ## Installation